-The Japanese company Telemedica developed the Kikuzo auscultation speaker designed for training that can be used to listen to real heart sounds and murmurs with your own stethoscope anywhere, anytime.
-The device is particularly useful since the Covid-19 pandemic forced students to train and take exams from home.
-We spoke with Kikuzo CEO Kiyoshi Fujiki.
+The Japanese company Telemedica developed the Kikuzo training auscultation speaker that can be used to listen to real heart sounds, murmurs and/or lung sounds with your own stethoscope anywhere, anytime.
+The device was particularly useful when the Covid-19 pandemic forced students to train and take exams from home.
+In 2022, Telemedica has come back with additional new content to keep upgrading its innovative training system.
+We spoke with Kikuzo CEO, Kiyoshi Fujiki.

 MedicalExpo e-magazine: Can you tell us about the Kikuzo speaker?

 Kiyoshi Fujiki: The speaker is very simple to use.
 You only need to connect it to a PC, tablet or smartphone with a stereo cable then access the Kikuzo website or application online.

 You can then place your own stethoscope directly on the round silicon diaphragm of the speaker and start listening to real heart sounds and murmurs that are stored on the website/application.

 In the website’s library section, all types of heart and lung sounds are stored and available for listening along with explanations about the area of the body.
 Kikuzo plays only the same band as the biological frequency so it doesn’t include the electrical sounds that come through the speaker and the electrical device that is plugged into it.
 The speaker can also play low-frequency sounds important for heart auscultation.

 With our system, you can also feel the thrill like on a patient with aortic stenosis or mitral regurgitation, for example.